Not everyone has the appetite to stay 50+ nights in a hotel chain to earn elite status, so what are the ways to get something comparable?

 - Early check-in (12PM), when available

-- Guaranteed 4PM late check-out
+- Guaranteed 4PM late check-out (resort or not)

 - Room upgrade, when available